MuskanPujara/Image-Steganography/README.md

 - **Create a new issue** if your question hasn’t been addressed.

 ## Who Maintains and Contributes to the Project
-This project is maintained by [Your Name](https://github.com/MuskanPujara).
+This project is maintained by [Muskan Pujara](https://github.com/MuskanPujara).
 Contributions are welcome!
 Feel free to fork the repository and submit pull requests for any improvements.

 Happy encoding and decoding!